Mjtlittle/link-list/README.md

 - [Creating a QR Code](https://www.nayuki.io/page/creating-a-qr-code-step-by-step) - a step by step explanation on how QR codes are generated
 - [Gravity is not a Force](https://timhutton.github.io/GravityIsNotAForce/) - visualization of acceleration due to gravity in differing space time perspectives
 - [Noclip](https://noclip.website/) - A digital museum of video game levels

+**Maps & Geographic**
+- [World Airports Voronoi](https://www.jasondavies.com/maps/voronoi/airports/) - closest airport from any point on earth
+- [True Size Of](https://thetruesize.com/) - visualizes the true size of countries from map projection
+- [Nukemap](https://nuclearsecrecy.com/nukemap/) - shows what would happen if a nuclear bomb was detonated at a certain spot on earth
+- [ShadeMap](https://shademap.app/) - renders shadows on a map during different times of day
+- [Stuff in Space](http://stuffin.space/) - live points/orbits of all registered satellites in space

 ## Interesting
 - [Rug Puzzle Solutions](https://github.com/beneater/rug-puzzle) - solutions to the rug puzzle